exonian/exonian.github.com/_posts/2013-02-11-pretty-urls-with-jekyll.md

-I don't know how much technical stuff is going to make it onto this blog and I certainly don't intend to go into every detail of how the blog itself was constructed, but today at work I was talking to Ben about pretty urls in Jekyll.
+I don't know how much technical stuff is going to make it onto this blog and I certainly don't intend to go into every detail of how the blog itself was constructed, but today at work I was talking to [Ben][ben] about pretty urls in Jekyll.

-It was [Ben's][ben] [website][benWeb] that inspired me to build this, and from which I got a few specific ideas, but he hadn't come across Jekyll's ability to generate 'pretty' urls (urls without a file extension at the end), so I thought I'd do a little post about it on here.
+It was [Ben's website][benWeb] that inspired me to build this, and from which I got a few specific ideas, but he hadn't come across Jekyll's ability to generate 'pretty' urls (urls without a file extension at the end), so I thought I'd do a little post about it on here.